 Acknowledging this occasion in the office can make Hispanic team members feel accepted and valued, and can embolden Latinx staff to have a more powerful voice in the workplace.
 Not to mention, these festivities are fun and can give a widened perspective to the team at large.

 For more fall celebration inspiration, check out this list of virtual Halloween party ideas.

-Here are answers to common questions about Hispanic Heritage month celebrations.
+Here are answers to common questions about how to celebrate Hispanic Heritage month at work.